danintel/sawtooth-faq/glossary.rst

 On-chain
     Information stored internally in the blockchain One-say, all-adopt
-	Strategy where only a single multicast round of messages reaches agreement Payload
+    Strategy where only a single multicast round of messages reaches agreement Oracle
+    An agent that finds and verifies real world occurrences and submits this information to a blockchain for use by smart contracts.
+Oracles are 3rd-party services.
+Payload
     Data processed by the TP and only the TP.
 Can be any format (CSV, protobufs, etc.) Data model is defined by TF.
 Payload is encoded using MIME's Base64 (``A-Za-z0-9+/``) + ``=`` for 0 mod 4 padding
 PBFT